Synthesis of Computable Regular Functions of Infinite Words: A Characterisation of Continuity and Uniform Continuity

+Note that in case $\dom{f}$ is not compact, then we may not have a subsequence of $\tuple{x_j}_{j\in \Nn}$ which converges in $\dom{f}$.
+However, the definition of bad pairs does not require convergence in the domain; it only asks for convergence to some $x$, which need not be in $\dom{f}$. \end{proof}

+The main result of this section is the following lemma which says that one can restrict to considering only \emph{synchronised} bad pairs.
+In the following sections this characterisation will be used to decide continuity/uniform continuity.

-\begin{remark} A function is Cauchy continuous if and only if it has no bad sequence.
-A function is continuous if it has no bad sequence at any point of its domain.
-Similarly a function has a bad sequence at a point $x$ if and only if it has a bad pair at the same point. \end{remark}
+\begin{lem}[Characterisation] A reg-preserving function is not continuous if and only if it has a synchronised bad pair at some point of its domain.
+A reg-preserving function is not uniformly continuous if and only if it has a synchronised bad pair. \end{lem}

-We now show that for regularity-preserving functions, continuity and Cauchy continuity can be characterized by the behavior of regular sequences only. \begin{lemma} Let $f:\Sigma^\omega\rightarrow\Gamma^\omega$ be a regularity-preserving function.
-If $f$ has a bad sequence at some point $x$ then it has a regular bad pair at some point $z$.
-Moreover $x\in \dom f \Leftrightarrow z\in\dom f $. \end{lemma} \begin{proof}